sherpa/sherpa/README.md

 - build complex model expressions
 - import and use your own models
 - use appropriate statistics for modeling Poisson or Gaussian data
-- import the new statistics, with priors if required by analysis
+- import new statistics, with priors if required by analysis
-- visualize a parameter space with simulations or using 1D/2D cuts of the parameter space
+- visualize the parameter space with simulations or using 1D/2D cuts of the parameter space
 - calculate confidence levels on the best fit model parameters
 - choose a robust optimization method for the fit: Levenberg-Marquardt, Nelder-Mead Simplex or Monte Carlo/Differential Evolution.
 - For detailed documentation see: [http://cxc.harvard.edu/sherpa](http://cxc.harvard.edu/sherpa)